 Sadly, the ingestion of plastic isn’t the only threat that this type of pollution poses to marine animals.
 Plastics can also entangle marine animals, making movement, feeding, and growth difficult or even impossible.
 Plastic-based ropes, fishing nets, and even soda can holders can get wrapped around heads, flippers, and tails of marine animals.
 A recent literature report released by NOAA states that roughly 200 different marine species worldwide have been reported suffering entanglements, with 115 of those species reported originating in the United States.
 And because some species happen to inhabit areas where plastic pollution is more common, a larger portion of their population is more susceptible to entanglements.
-This fact proves true for species like the Hawaiian monk seal which swim and feed in areas close to the Great Pacific Garbage Patch.
+This fact proves true for species like the Hawaiian monk seal which swims and feeds in areas close to the Great Pacific Garbage Patch.

 5. Killin’ The Mood For Fish